RupankarCh/my-notes/Networking/Protocols/readme.md

 cat /var/lib/dhcpd/dhcpd.lease
 ```

-# SNMP:
+# SNMP(Simple Network Management Protocol):
+- Used for **monitoring, management and Troubleshooting in live network devices.**
+- Designed by IETF (Internet Engineering Task Force)
+- **Application Layer Protocol**
-UDP port 161, 162
+- UDP port 161, 162
-161 used for polling requests and response between manager and agent
-162  used for trap
-**SNMP (Simple Network Management Protocol)** –
-a standard application-layer protocol used to monitor, manage, and troubleshoot network devices such as routers, switches, servers, printers, and firewalls over an IP network.

-**Key Components:**
+  - 161 used for **Polling** **SNMP manager sends a request for specific info from snmp agent by using OID**(Unique identifier to identify specific object). **SNMP agent fetch the info from MIB and sends that info to snmp manager.**
+  - 162  used for **TRAP/Inform** **SNMP agent sends a message to SNMP manager due to error occurrence without getting any request from SNMP manager** agent send a message to SNMP manager.
+- Main Components

-* **SNMP Manager:** The central system that collects and monitors information from devices.
+  - SNMP Server/Manager:  The central system that collects and monitors information from devices. where we integrate the protocol with tools like Solarwinds Orian, PRTG, Zabbix etc. and can monitor SNMP Agents.
-* **SNMP Agent:** Software running on a network device that gathers data and responds to manager requests.
+  - SNMP Agent: Software running on a network device that gathers data and responds to manager requests.
-* **MIB (Management Information Base):** A database containing information about the managed device, organized as objects.
+  - **MIB (Management Information Base): A database containing information about the managed device, organized as objects**.

-**How SNMP Works:**

-* The manager sends requests to the agent to retrieve or modify device information.
-* The agent responds with the requested data.
-* Agents can also send **traps** or **notifications** to the manager when important events occur.
+- SNMP uses 3 types of Messages:
+  - GET: Sent by Manager to Agent to collect the info abut the Agent like Uptime, Interface Status etc.
+  - SET: Sent by Manager to Agent to Apply configuration to the Agent.
+  - TRAP/Inform: Sent by Agent to Manager to update the alerts like High CPU, High Bandwidth etc. from v2c the TRAP message is called Inform message.

 **Versions:**

 * **SNMPv1:** Basic version with limited security.
 * **SNMPv2c:** Improved performance but still uses simple community-string authentication.
-* **SNMPv3:** Most secure version, providing authentication, encryption, and data integrity.
+* **SNMPv3:** Most secure version, providing authentication, encryption like MD5, SHA, and data integrity.

 **Advantages:**